 Hazardous properties of mixtures

 The EU Chemicals legislation is based predominantly on assessments carried out on individual substances.
 Since humans and their environments are exposed to a wide variety of substances, there is increasing concern in the general public about the potential adverse effects of the interactions between those substances when present simultaneously in a mixture.
-Based on their analysis of the available scientific literature,

 In a 2011 opinion on Toxicity and Assessment of Chemical Mixtures, the non-food scientific committees of the European Commission, including the Scientific Committee on Consumer Safety (SCCS), the Scientific Committee on Health and Environmental Risks (SCHER) and the Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR), concluded that under certain conditions, chemicals will act jointly in a way that the overall level of toxicity is affected.
 Chemicals with common modes of action act jointly to produce combination effects that are larger than the effects of each mixture component applied singly.
 These effects can be described by dose/concentration addition.
 For chemicals with different modes of action, the opinion found no available robust evidence that exposure to a mixture of such substances is of health or environmental concern if the individual chemicals are present at or below their zero effect levels.